abhinandh-s/ipa/src/rights-of-outgoing-partners.md

 But He Can't[^default]:
 - use previous firms name
-- Represent himself as carrying on the business of the previous firm
+- represent himself as carrying on the business of the previous firm
-- Cheat[^solicit] with previous firms customers/persons who they were dealing with
+- soliciting[^solicit] with previous firms customers/persons who they were dealing with

 ### Sec.
 37